 ‘Tis the Season to be Safe

-Yesterday morning I got into my car (which I park on my driveway) and saw that someone had broken into my car and had did a good job making a mess looking for things.
+A while back I got into my car (which I park on my driveway) and saw that someone had broken into my car and had did a good job making a mess looking for things.
 This has happened previously to me (about the same time of year), and back then I did lose some money and an electronic device, so I am careful not to leave anything of great value in my car any more, so the thieves did not seem to get anything of value from this break in.
-I was surprised they did not even take my DJ Riko Merry Mixmas 2010 CD (guess they don’t know good music).
+I was surprised they did not even take my DJ Riko Merry Mixmas CD (guess they don’t know good music).

 This inconvenience to me (I had to spend a few minutes checking things over and cleaning up) could have been much worse, had this been my wife’s car (which was locked and in my locked garage), because in there were presents and some other things of value, and that just reinforced to me the importance of being secure and safe at Christmas.